TimmaLabs/NetsExample/docs/deployment-checklist.md

   * `3.
 Cashier` -> `Cashier = Yes`
   * `3.
 Cashier` -> `Comm. type = USB SLAVE`

+Then connect the payment terminal to the computer using a [USB A to USB B](../assets/images/usb-a-to-usb-b.jpg) cable.

 ### How do I connect the payment terminal directly to Nets (over Ethernet)?

 Make sure power is turned on the terminal, swipe the merchant card on the terminal and select: